QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Customer Services/Weather data application/Service Levels.md

 #### Security

 Because the information is of great value to the supplier as well as the client, both these parties will take security measures to ensure the data remains secure.
 These security measures will be outlined and described in this chapter.
+The supplier will setup a SSL-connection to secure safe data transport.
+Users of the application will agree to not store usernames or password locally.
+There will be a total of 50 users, with no segregation in privileges.

 ##### Backups